timothyfitchcupb/CSPB2270quadtrees/readme.txt

 If they are not, we keep on recursing.
 Destructors are important to properly remove childnodes and eliminate memory leaks.

 // Steps of Program in Simple Terms
-    1. Define 4x4 greyscale image (in Main.cpp) where each pixel is defined with a color value
+    1. Define 4x4 greyscale image (in ImageData.h) where each pixel is defined with a color value
     2. QuadTree constructor initializes root node covering entire image.
     3. Subdivision happens via the subdivide function.
 The function recursively divides regions based on how similar their color values are.
         a.
 If the color values are similar, it is determined to be homogenous and left a leaf node